kadena-community/kadena-transfer-js/README.md

 - Two EXSTIING accounts

 The function takes in the following arguments:
-- senderAccount
+- Sender Account
-- ReceiverAccount
+- Receiver Account
-- ReceiverGuard
+- Receiver Guard
 - Amount

 and requires a signature of the sender Keypair.